sr99622/avio/README.md

 You now need to create the TensorRT version of the model for your specific GPU.
 TensorRT creates an optimized version of the model based on the characteristics of the specific GPU installed on the local machine.
+The following command will create the TensorRT version of the model and install it adjacent to the torch version.

 ```bash
 cd to your avio installation directory